 The performance auditing tool may be used to verify that your Rift or mobile VR project configuration and settings are consistent with our recommendations.

 For example, after running the Performance Auditing Tool, you may be prompted to use ASTC compression, or to disable the built-in Unity Skybox.
-For a look at many of the recommendations we used to establish the auditing baseline, see Best Practices for Rift and Gear VR.
+For a look at many of the recommendations we used to establish the auditing baseline, see Best Practices for Rift and Mobile.

 This tool is intended to help verify that your application is performant, and will not specifically evaluate it for submission to the Oculus Store.